Market Implications Of A Fed Interest Rate Cut

-This anticipation can be seen in the flow of investment dollars into mutual funds and ETFs.
-On a year-to-date basis fund flows into bond funds and ETFs equal $294.7 billion while domestic equity flows equal $68.7 billion.
+This anticipation can be seen in the flow of investment dollars into mutual funds and ETF's.
+On a year-to-date basis, fund flows into bond funds and ETFs equals $294.7 billion, while domestic equity flows equal $68.7 billion.

 This week might see elevated market volatility due to the Fed rate decision coming on Wednesday as well as it being a triple witching week for options.
 Then, throwing in all the potential election rhetoric, it is incumbent that investors focus attention on their longer-term investment goals and not the day-to-day noise.